hnbarr/Final/README.md

 trying something different, as in an interactive portfolio!

 IDEAS:
-    Some sort of personal dashboard.
+    Some sort of public dashboard.
 This is something i'd be using everyday after graduation.
     The goal is to help keep me motivated and to hold myself accountable.
     If I access user accounts, this could be kindof like a ACA grad social media?
     Instead of wasting time scrolling through facebook, scroll through stories about tech in mediium,